haiwen/seafile-admin-docs/manual/upgrade/upgrade_notes_for_12.0.x.md

 Other changes:

 * A new lightweight and fast search engine, SeaSearch.
 SeaSearch is optional, you can still use ElasticSearch.

+Breaking changes

-* [breaking change] For security reason, WebDAV no longer support login with LDAP account, the user with LDAP account must generate a WebDAV token at the profile page
+* For security reason, WebDAV no longer support login with LDAP account, the user with LDAP account must generate a WebDAV token at the profile page
-* [breaking change] The password strength level is now calculated by algorithm.
+* The password strength level is now calculated by algorithm.
 The old USER_PASSWORD_MIN_LENGTH, USER_PASSWORD_STRENGTH_LEVEL is removed.
 Only USER_STRONG_PASSWORD_REQUIRED is still used.
 * For binary package based installation, a new `.env` file is needed to contain some configuration items.
 These configuration items need to be shared by different components in Seafile.
 We name it `.env` to be consistant with docker based installation.
+* [File tags] The current file tags feature is deprecated.
+We will re-implement a new one in version 13.0 with a new general metadata management module.

 Deploying SeaDoc and Seafile binary package on the same server is no longer supported.
 You can: